sjaehn/BJumblr/README.md

 respective piece of the audio input stream.
 Each pad (and thus each piece) can be leveled up or down by mouse wheel scrolling.

-In addidion, the user can control the playback progession using the playback buttons or the speed dial.
+In addition, the user can control the playback progression using the playback buttons or the speed dial.
 This is facilitated via the progression delay.